 This section provides a description of the LUCs, the logic for their selection, and implementation actions.
 The U.S. Army or its representatives are responsible for implementation, inspection, periodic reporting, and enforcement of the LUCs for RQL.
 As a condition of property transfer or lease, the U.S. Army may require the transferee or lessee, with approval from the Ohio Environmental Protection Agency (Ohio EPA), to assume responsibility for various implementation actions as indicated below.
 Third party LUC responsibility will be incorporated into pertinent contractual and property documentation, such as a purchase agreement, deed, lease, and an Ohio Environmental Covenant.
 Although the U.S. Army may transfer primary responsibility for various implementation actions to a third party, the U.S. Army shall remain ultimately responsible for remedy integrity.
-This means that the U.S. Army will ensure that appropriate actions are taken as soon as practicable to terminate the offending land use and may initiate legal action to either compel action by a third party(ies) and/or to recover the U.S. Army's costs for remedying any discovered LUC violation(s).
+This means that the U.S. Army remains responsible for addressing violations of LUCs.
+Should any LUC be violated, the U.S. Army will ensure that appropriate actions are taken as soon as practicable to terminate the offending land use and may initiate legal action to either compel action by a third party(ies) and/or to recover the U.S. Army's costs for remedying any discovered LUC violation(s).